mchadds/AWS-CloudFormation-IaC/README.md

 All commands were executed through the Cloud9 CLI to
 - Create an S3 bucket,
 - Bash commands in [update.sh](https://github.com/mchadds/AWS-CloudFormation-IaC/blob/main/update.sh) used for copying the .yaml file to the bucket and creating the CloudFormation stack
-- [template.yaml](https://github.com/mchadds/AWS-CloudFormation-IaC/blob/main/template.yaml) holds ine IaC template for the EC2 instance
+- [template.yaml](https://github.com/mchadds/AWS-CloudFormation-IaC/blob/main/template.yaml) holds IaC template for the EC2 instance

 ## Infrastructure as Code
 Detailed infrastructure template found in [template.yaml](https://github.com/mchadds/AWS-CloudFormation-IaC/blob/main/template.yaml):